-The ISEAL Common Core Indicators are a common list of indicators that ISEAL members track as part of the monitoring, evaluation and assurance of their systems.
-Data collected on these indicators can be used to analyse the scope of a standards system, monitor the performance of certified entities, and assess the impact of the system.
+The ISEAL Common Core Indicators are a common list of indicators that ISEAL community members track through their monitoring, evaluation and assurance systems.
+Data collected on these indicators can be used to analyse the scope of a sustainability system, monitor performance, and assess impact.

 Using the common core indicators to support sustainability

-The common core indicators are primarily for standards and standards-like tools.
+The common core indicators are primarily for sustainability standards and similar systems.
 The indicators can be used to help align commonly monitored elements across sectors.

-The ISEAL Impacts Code encourages indicator alignment, which can lead to the overall improvement of monitoring and evaluation systems.
+The ISEAL Impacts Code encourages organisations to try to align on indicators where possible, which can lead to the overall improvement of monitoring and evaluation systems.
 Alignment across sectors and jurisdictions can make the process of data collection more efficient and facilitate collaborative activities.

 These indicators can also provide helpful references to other actors, such as companies and governments.
-Information consistently collected by sustainability standards – particularly in relation to the sustainable development goals (SDGs) – can support organisations’ collaborative work with standards.
+Information consistently collected by sustainability standards and similar systems – particularly in relation to the sustainable development goals (SDGs) – can support organisations’ collaborative work with sustainability systems.

 What are standards measuring so far?

-Some indicators monitor the reach and characteristics of a standards system and some monitor the outcomes that result from their activities.
+Some indicators monitor the reach and characteristics of a sustainability system and some monitor the outcomes that result from their activities.

-The common core indicators have been mapped against SDG indicators and cover the following areas:
+The common core indicators have been mapped against the SDG's and cover the following areas:

 Information on some indicators is not yet complete.

-Login as an ISEAL member or subscriber to access the full list with detailed guidance on how to collect and report on these indicators.
+Login as an ISEAL community member to access the full list with detailed guidance on how to collect and report on these indicators.